-• Students will have a theoretical and practical understanding of the strategies and techniques of the textile industry.

-• Students will learn how to assess and identify assorted textile types including woven

-• Students must identify the difference between knitted and woven goods.
-Students will be exposed to knitted and woven swatches and must distinguish the differences of each fabric category.

-• Students must define and explain the difference between branded fibers and generic fibers.

-• Students must understand and retain the facts regarding the characteristics of all thee natural and manufactured fibers.

-- Students must complete the textile swatch book. - Students must understand the differences between natural and manufactured fibers.
+- Students will have a theoretical and practical understanding of the strategies and techniques of the textile industry. - Students will learn how to assess and identify assorted textile types including woven Students must identify the difference between knitted and woven goods.
+Students will be exposed to knitted and woven swatches and must distinguish the differences of each fabric category. - Students must define and explain the difference between branded fibers and generic fibers. - Students must understand and retain the facts regarding the characteristics of all thee natural and manufactured fibers. - Students must complete the textile swatch book. - Students must understand the differences between natural and manufactured fibers.

-LEARNING OUTCOMES:

-Specific Course
+LEARNING OUTCOMES: Specific Course

-Assessment of Outcomes:

-Class discussions, quizzes, and

-examinations

-Class discussions, lab hrs, and term

-paper and oral presentation

-Class discussion, examinations, and

-textile swatch kit

-Class discussion, lab hr analyses,

-examination, and term paper

-cotton, worsted and woolen, and single and ply yarns.
-Recognize the differences between the properties Class discussion, lab hr analyses, onlineof construction (weaves, knits, and non-wovens) textile assessments, and term paper and apply this knowledge to decide the correct end uses for the fabric.
-Evaluate the various textile dyeing, printing, and Class discussion, lab hr analyses, onlinefinishing methods. textile dying assessments, swatch kit and term paper Interpret the current textile laws, regulations, and Class discussion, term paper, and trade agreements and its relationship to the examination industry both domestic and abroad.
+By the end of the course, students will be able to: Class discussions, quizzes, and Assessment of Outcomes: Identify the basic fabric examinations sources of the textile industry both in apparel and in home furnishings including purchasing from manufacturer and domestic converters.
+Determine basic fiber sources, structures, and properties, and identify different fibers by using various testing techniques.
+Class discussions, lab hrs, and term paper and oral presentation Evaluate the difference between natural and manufactured fibers through proper research and analysis techniques and with reference to their generic and trade names.
+Class discussion, examinations, and textile swatch kit Compare the difference between spun and filament yarns, yarn twist, carded and combed Class discussion, lab hr analyses, examination, and term paper cotton, worsted and woolen, and single and ply yarns.
+Recognize the differences between the properties of Class discussion, lab hr analyses, construction (weaves, knits, and non-wovens) and onlinetextile assessments, and term apply this knowledge to decide the correct end uses paper for the fabric.
+Evaluate the various textile dyeing, printing, and Class discussion, lab hr analyses, finishing methods. onlinetextile dying assessments, swatch kit and term paper Interpret the current textile laws, regulations, and Class discussion, term paper, and trade agreements and its relationship to the industry examination both domestic and abroad.

-LEARNING OUTCOMES:
+LEARNING OUTCOMES: General

-General Education:
+Education: